The following is an lightly edited transcript of the audio.

 You have no warrant ever for being hopeless and saying “I just don’t think there are any elect out there to hear my word and to respond.”
 They are out there and they have been redeemed by the blood of the lamb, according to Revelation 5:9.
 And they are to be gathered in from their scattered position among all those nations, according to John 11:52.

-I think people group-thinking is radically biblical.
-And that little green book that’s out there, called Let the Nations be Glad.
-I’ve got a chapter in which I wrestle with this whole issue of whether all this missiological talk about people groups is biblical.
+I think people-group thinking is radically biblical.
+And in that little green book that’s out there, called Let the Nations Be Glad, I’ve got a chapter in which I wrestle with this whole issue of whether all this missiological talk about people groups is biblical.
 Or is it just strategically useful.
 And I am persuaded that is profoundly biblical.
 And texts like Revelation 5:9 are right at the core of why that is.

 He’s going to do it with his people and you can either be on board in the process or you can be left behind in the process.
 But you can’t call into question, his process of using humans to accomplish his sovereign purposes to gather the elect.
 I mean, prayer, I might talk about prayer tomorrow morning.
 I’m going to go home tonight and pray.
 I’ve got about three message possibilities that I’ve made up my mind about tomorrow morning.
 Where are these people and what should I talk about?

-Chapter 17, Verse 20.
-Jesus prays like this.
-"Father, I do not pray for these disciples only.
+In John 17:20, Jesus prays like this: “Father, I do not pray for these disciples only.
 But for those who will believe on me through their word.”
 There it is, now.
 The other sheep are going to be gathered and they’re going to be gathered through the word and not without it.
 They’re going to be gathered through prayer, they’re going to be gathered through the word.
-And that’s why he said in Chapter 20, Verse 21 "As the father has sent me, so send I you.”
+And that’s why he said in John 20:21, “As the Father has sent me, so send I you.”